Skip to main content

 info

-The frequency of these automated checks depends on your plan, incident status and secret validity:
+GitGuardian regularly checks for new occurrences outside your perimeter.
+The frequency depends on your plan, incident status, and secret validity:

 PlanIncident statusSecret validityIncident ageFrequency